We are a way for the universe to know itself. ~ Carl Sagan (Cosmos, 1980)

 We can all agree that there is an order to the universe such that we can observe phenomena, measure them, create mathematical formulas to represent them, and then make predictions on these same phenomena in the future.
 Universal Intelligence is this order.

 Universal Intelligence is responsible for electrons revolving around atoms, for molecules coming together in chemical reactions to form compounds, for weather patterns in one part of the world to be completely and consistently different than in others, for the orbit of planets encircling the sun, and it is responsible for the explosion and death of stars.
-Universal phenomena is not random; it follows a definite pattern, which we see over and over again.
+Universal phenomena are not random; they follow a definite pattern, which we see over and over again.
 This pattern is Universal intelligence.

 Everything in existence owes itself to Universal Intelligence.
 As Carl Sagan taught, “We are made of star stuff.
 For the most part, atoms heavier than hydrogen were created in the interiors of stars and then expelled into space to be incorporated into later stars.
 The Sun is probably a third generation star.”